lots of computer repairs experience in Sydney

 Now, let’s learn some of the warning signs you can watch out for to avoid overheating problems with your laptop.
 Over my years as a tech, I’ve developed what I call my “laptop distress checklist,” and let me tell you, these signs have saved countless devices from an early grave.
 Moreover, I advise you not to ignore these because ignoring these signs can be more costly than following them.

-The most obvious red flag – and I can’t stress this enough – is when your laptop starts doing its best impression of a jet engine.
-If your fan is running at maximum speed while you’re just checking email, that’s your laptop’ internal fan’s way of screaming for help.
+But the most obvious red flag – and I can’t stress this enough – is when your laptop starts doing its best impression of a jet engine.
+So if your fan is running at maximum speed while you’re just checking email, that’s your laptop’ internal fan’s way of screaming for help.
 Don’t brush off your laptop’s loud fan sound!
 That’s not what a normal laptop sounds like.
-When you hear that noise too often, it means your cooling system is working overtime to manage excessive heat.
+That is why, when you hear that noise too often, it means your cooling system is working overtime to manage excessive heat.

 The Performance Plummet